 We’d had a great time, but we were pooped by the end of the night!

-We got changed and packed away our equipment, the bandstand looked brilliant even at night:
+We got changed and packed away our equipment, all very tired!

 Thank you so much to all the brilliant staff and volunteers working at Eastbourne Bandstand.
 Here is Jamie with Paul who brought us on stage.

 Huge thanks to Elaine, Ben & Phil and the team, who work hard at Eastbourne Bandstand, organising and putting on events all year round, making it the busiest bandstand in the UK.
 Many thanks to Jo & Stephen Bain for recommending us to the bandstand.